 About the author

 My name is Tobias Leenaert.
-I am one of the founders of the Belgian organisation EVA (Ethical Vegetarian Alternative), and, together with Melanie Joy, cofounder of the Center for Effective Vegan Advocacy (CEVA).
-I’m also co-founder of ProVeg International.
+I am the author of How to Create a Vegan World: a Pragmatic Approach (Lantern Press, 2017).
+I think about strategy and give presentations world wide about vegan advocacy.
+Most of those are part of trainings that I give together with Melanie Joy, for the Center for Effective Vegan Advocacy (CEVA).
+I’m also co-founder of ProVeg International, a new pro-vegan food awareness organization that wants to reduce the consumption of animal products worldwide with 50% by 2040.
 And I identify as an Effective Altruist.
 I think about the best ways to achieve a compassionate society.
 I’m also a slow opinionst.

 Copyright: you can translate or publish whatever you want of this site, wherever you want.
 Just put something like: original article by Tobias Leenaert, www.veganstrategist.org.